Turkyeh/shoping/README.md

 ******************************************************************************************************
 Themes  name :
-Astra it is avery nice to use and edit with use Starter Templates Plugin and use estore Templete
+Astra It is very beautiful and good to use and edit with use Starter Templates Plugin and use estore Templete

 ******************************************************************************************************